DigitalSlideArchive/ImageDePHI/docs/demo.md

 ## Next Steps

-For more information about the Image DePHI rules system, be sure to check out the [documention](../README.md).
+For more information about the ImageDePHI rules system, be sure to check out the [documention](../README.md).

 ## Demo Data Citation
 ‘NCI SRP Mouse Tissue Whole Slide Images with Fake PHI/PII' data set, Version 1.0.
 Generated: December 29, 2021; Scanner: Leica Microsystems, Aperio AT2; Provided by: The National Cancer Institute (NCI) Surveillance Research Program (SRP).